ellahey/rforstylistics/README.md

 # rforstylistics
 R for Stylistics

-A repository of datasets and code used during the "R for Stylistics" workshop.
+A repository of scripts for the "R for Stylistics" workshop, University College Roosevelt, 19-20 January 2023.

-This README is under construction.

 ## Authors